UM-ARM-Lab/cdcpd/README.md

 Gurobi is a proprietary optimization package that we use.
 Please obtain a [free academic license](https://www.gurobi.com/academia/academic-program-and-licenses).
 Note that Gurobi licence activation requires a university network.
 If you are not on campus, follow these instructions to setup a VPN: [UMVPN](https://documentation.its.umich.edu/vpn/vpn-linux-vpn-instructions).

-#### Faiss Installation

-It is recommended to follow the instruction [here](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md).

 Demo
 ------------